DataFire/Integrations/integrations/generated/azure_applicationinsights_componentapikeys_api/README.md

 * ApplicationInsightsComponentAPIKey `object`: Properties that define an API key of an Application Insights Component.
   * apiKey `string`: The API key value.
 It will be only return once when the API Key was created.
   * createdDate `string`: The create date of this API key.
-  * id `string`: The unique ID of the API key inside an Applciation Insights component.
+  * id `string`: The unique ID of the API key inside an Application Insights component.
 It is auto generated when the API key is created.
   * linkedReadProperties `array`: The read access rights of this API Key.
     * items `string`
   * linkedWriteProperties `array`: The write access rights of this API Key.